cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

 - The party regroups on the second floor where they find their way to the library
 	- Inside, [[Elora]] finds an iron key among other things at the desk
 	- While pursuing the books, [[Shalooti]], finds a secret lever that opens a door to a secret room
-- Inside the secret room, the party sees other books that reference the occult
+- Inside the secret room, the party finds books that reference the occult
 	- they also see a human skeleton, near a chest, with a poison dart in their side, holding a note
-	- in the chest, they find the dead to the house, a deed to the windmill, and a will signed by [[Elizabeth Durst]] and [[Gustav Durst]] bequeathing the house and windmill to their two children [[Thornboldt]] and [[Rosevalda]]
+	- in the chest, they find the dead to the house, a deed to a windmill, and a will signed by [[Elizabeth Durst]] and [[Gustav Durst]] bequeathing the house and windmill to their two children [[Thornboldt]] and [[Rosevalda]]
-	- The letter held by the skeleton is so terrifying it sends [[Shalooti]] into a panic and she flees the room
+	- The letter held by the skeleton is so terrifying that it sends [[Shalooti]] into a panic and she flees the room
 		- As [[Anakir]] tries reading it, he becomes instantly paralyzed
 - From the note, we learn:
 	- The people that lived in this house were part of a cult that attempted to worship [[Strahd Von Zarovich|Strahd]]